binoybarnabas/ffc/README.md

 the root directory of this project should stick to the name ffc.
 Because most of the files are linked with respect to that URL .

 It's the atmoic light weight version.

+dedicated to college students who needs this ;)